mcovalt/ILUZero.jl/README.md

 - the sparsity structure of the matrix was never altered
 - the non-zero elements of the matrix weren't necessarily floating point numbers

 The ILU(0) preconditioner was a great solution for this problem.
 The method is simple enough to write a performant version purely in Julia.
 This allowed using Julia's flexible type system.
 Also, ILU(0) has constant memory requirements so the updating matrix could re-use previously allocated structures.
 Win win (win win)!
+Hint: take a look at [ConjugateGradients.jl](https://github.com/mcovalt/ConjugateGradients.jl) if this type of preconditioner would be beneficial to your project.
+Combined, these packages can help reduce allocations in those hot paths.

 ## How to use